denesgarda/jSQL/README.md

 # jSQL

-jSQL is a locally instanciated database
+jSQL is a locally instanciated database.

 ## Node.js